codeKgu/AnalysisAgent-Benchmark-Annotation/Updates.md

 **Q1: Should I record all the models I try or only the final models?**

-A: Only include models that you consider reasonable and would present to another analyst.
-If an initial model shows issues, iterate to improve it, but only record the final model(s) you deem appropriate.
+A: Only include models that you would present to another analyst as reasonable.
+If a naive model shows critical issues (e.g. non-normal residuals), it is not reasonable and does not need to be recorded.

-Examples:
-- You fit a model predicting red cards from player skin tone, but the residuals are highly non-normal.
-After log-transforming the outcome variable, the residuals look good.
-Record only the final log-transformed model.
-- You fit several models predicting red cards from player skin tone, with different combinations of control variables.
-After comparing their performance, you decide that controlling for number of games and player position is most appropriate.
-Record only this final model with your chosen controls.

 **Q2: How should I specify alternatives if there are many combinations of reasonable transformations?**